 The only thing we don't like about the new Pieps compared to the old one is the battery life display.
 The old Pieps DSP Tour and DSP's display battery life like all other beacons with a battery percentage, while the new Pieps Sport uses a battery bar displaying 1/3, 2/3 or 3/3 full similar to most cell phones.

 The Pieps DSP Sport versus the Pieps DSP Pro

-The Pieps DSP Sport is a solid beacon for most backcountry users with most of the features that people really want, but not a lot of extras.
+The DSP Sport is a solid beacon for most backcountry users with most of the features that people want, but not a lot of extras.
 This makes the Sport a good beacon for everyone from fairly novice users to even more seasoned and experienced users.
-It isn't as basic as some of the most remedial beacons like the Ortovox Zoom+ or the Tracker 2, but also isn't that much more complicated and the Sport has a bunch more features.
-For the highest level of demanding user like ski guides or other professionals the Sport will work, but they might want an even more advanced beacon like the Pieps DSP Pro, Arva Pro-W, Mammut Pulse Barryvox or Ortovox S1+.
+It isn't as basic as the Ortovox Zoom+ or the Tracker2, but also isn't that much more complicated and the Sport has a bunch more features.
+For the highest level of demanding users, like ski guides or other professionals, the Sport will work, but they might want an even more advanced beacon like the Pieps DSP Pro, Arva Pro-W, Mammut Barryvox S or Ortovox S1+.

 The Pieps DSP Sport is a solid beacon for the vast majority of users out there from novice to expert.
-On the ends of the user spectrum it isn't the most basic nor is it the most complex, but it is fast, and for $320 beacon it has the longest range and has the best flagging feature for beacons in that price range.
+On the ends of the user spectrum, it isn't the most basic nor is it the most complex, but it is fast, and for a $320 beacon it has the longest range and the best flagging feature for beacons in that price range.